San Diego 1996

 On another sailing trip while I lived in San Diego, I was coming into the entrance to the Bay and watched one of the nuclear attack submarines headed out.
 That is one awesome experience.
 One of the other people on the boat said he had one surface almost alongside him once as the sub approached the entrance to the Bay returning home.
 Wow!

 I also got to go on a Dependent's Day Cruise aboard the aircraft carrier USS Constellation (CV-64).
-Check out the photos link, and the photos for the F-18.

 On the tour I was on, we got to watch as an F-14 broke the sound barrier just as it got alongside the boat.
 A truly unforgettable experience!
 But, that's another story.